karthik006/Apollo/README.md

 Switch between colors to see different objects and obstacles and get a high score.

 Colors and their functionalities:
-Yellow – Can see coins
+Yellow â€“ Can see coins
-Red – Can see traps
+Red â€“ Can see traps
-Blue – Can double jump
+Blue â€“ Can double jump